cardputer-dev/cardputer-site/docs/faqs.md

 ## I can't connect to my cardputer, what is wrong?

-You can force the cardputer to go into the bootloader by holding the button on the StampS3 or BtnG0 on the back of the Cardputer.
+You can force the cardputer to go into the bootloader by holding the button BtnG0 on the back of the Cardputer while you plug the USB into your computer.
+Now you should be able to see it on a COM port again.

 ## How can I reset to the stock firmware?